opencast/annotation-tool/documentation/Home.md

 The latest news about the annotations tool.

 ## [Installation](opencast-installation.md)
-The instruction on how to install the Annotation tool in Opencast 2.3+ [can be found here](documentation/opencast-installation.md)
+The instruction on how to install the Annotation tool in Opencast 2.3+ [can be found here](documentation/opencast-installation.md).

+For a quick local test based on Opencast 8.10 you can use a [docker-based solution](documentation/docker-environment.md).

 ## [Building the Frontend](build-frontend.md)
 Instructions on how to build the frontend webapp [can be found here](documentation/build-frontend.md).
 This is NOT